nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

     - Vue: [useShape](#vueuseshape)
     - React: [useShape](#reactuseshape)

-All of them have the same logic.
+All of them share the same logic.
 They create a 2-way binding to the engine.
 You can modify the returned object like any other JSON object.
 Changes are immediately reflected in the CRDT and the components refresh.
 When the component unmounts, the subscription is closed.